-To make your stay more enjoyable, we’ve rounded-up some of the best things to do in New York that won’t have you fighting a ton of tourists.
-So, be sure to add these things to your itinerary for your next stay in the Big Apple...
+To make your stay more enjoyable, we’ve rounded up some of the best things to do in New York that won’t have you fighting a ton of tourists.
+So, leave your bags in a New York luggage locker and be sure to add these things to your itinerary during your next stay in the Big Apple...

 Head to the community gardens in the East Village.

 While spending time in the city is great, sometimes you just need to get away from the hustle and bustle of the busy streets.
 One of the best ways to do that is to take in some gorgeous scenery.
 If you head over to the community gardens in the East Village at 6th Street and Avenue B, you’ll find one of the city’s largest gardens.
 It’s a beautiful sight to see and truly a breath of fresh air when you want to take a break from the city.
 It’s a great option if you’d like to avoid busier hotspots like Central Park or the Brooklyn Botanic Garden.

 Get some exercise by biking the Williamsburg bridge.

 There’s truly no better way to explore the city and get a feel for what New York is really like than by just getting outside.
 You could do this by just walking around and taking in the sights or you could bike across the Williamsburg bridge.
 There are designated lanes on the bridge for both bikes and pedestrians, making it a safe place for you to cross.
 If you’re traveling to the area, you likely won’t have a bicycle with you, so you can rent one at either end of the bridge.
 It’s convenient and your body will appreciate the exercise and fresh air!